affectalways/Flee-as-a-bird-to-your-mountain/Go/”The selected directory is not a valid home for Go Sdk“处理.md

-# "The selected directory is not a valid home for Go Sdk"处理
+# "The selected directory is not a valid home f

+# or Go Sdk"处理